numery009/Angular-Basic-2.0/README.md

 Pipe is only applicable on the view.
 It does not change the value of the class.

+# Routing in Angular
-# Add the routing option on the existing project -->
+## Add the routing option on the existing project -->

 1) Go To Index.html file on the project and add the base ref to  <base href="/">